N.B. this scheme has been extended to offer two further tounds of funding.

 The awards will be for a grant of £4,000 (or equivalent in the applicant’s home currency) for a nominal period of six months.

 The scheme is open to anyone meeting the criteria (you do not need to be a member of SAP to apply).
-Successful candidates who are not already members of the Society will be provided with full membership for 2021.
+Successful candidates who are not already members of the Society will be provided with full membership for the year the award is made (2021 or 2022)

 - The award will be paid in two parts - an initial sum of £3,500, and a final sum of £500 on receipt of a short report on the work completed, to be submitted at the end of the six month period.